|2023 Amherst College Benefits Guide PDF||2023 Guía de los Beneficios PDF|

 Regular full-time employees may purchase long term care insurance, in most cases with simplified underwriting, through a voluntary personal policy.
 The employee pays the full cost of coverage.

 Through this defined contribution plan, starting at age 40 the College sets aside a percentage of the current Medicare supplement for each eligible employee.
 Vesting of a participant’s account occurs with retirement from the College at age 62 or older and 10 years of service.
-At retirement funds are contributed to a health retirement account from which a retiree may receive a reimbursement for eligible expenses.
+At retirement funds are contributed to a health reimbursement account from which a retiree may receive reimbursement for eligible expenses.
+(Employees hired before July 1, 2003, please contact the Office of Human Resources for information about your retiree health program.)

 |1 — 5 years||12 days|